camporeeNovember 15-17, 2024

 Food

 Units are required to provide adequate food for all members.
-Food should be protected from heat or cold and Camp Happy Hollow critters.
+Food should be protected from heat or cold and wildlife.
 Each patrol should post a patrol roster and menu in the campsite.
 This is a pack it in, pack it out event.
 All units must carry their trash off the premises unless the trash trailer is parked across the road from the pavilion.
 Campsites are to be better when you leave than when you found it.

 Dangerous Weather